microsoft/MSLab/Scenarios/S2D Bare Metal with SCVMM/readme.md

 Here are all variables, that you can change - like domain name, networks, vSwitch name...

 Script will ask you for credentials.
 Just provide your LabAdmin creds (it's for run as admin creds.,typically corp\LabAdmin LS1setup!).
-In real environment you would have dedicated user.
+In real environment you would have dedicated account.

 Script will also ask you for VHD.
 Just provide Core server VHD from your ParentDisks (copy it to tools disk before hydration as instructed in Tip 2)